Airspeed Horsa

 Operationally, the Horsa was towed by various aircraft: four-engined heavy bombers displaced from operational service such as the Short Stirling and Handley Page Halifax, the Armstrong Whitworth Albemarle and Armstrong Whitworth Whitley twin-engined bombers, as well as the US Douglas C-47 Skytrain/Dakota (not as often due to the weight of the glider).[29]
 In Operation Market Garden, however, a total of 1,336 C-47s along with 340 Stirlings were employed to tow 1,205 gliders,[30]) and Curtiss C-46 Commando.
 The gliders were towed with a harness that attached to points on both wings and also carried an intercom between tug and glider.
 The glider pilots were usually from the Glider Pilot Regiment, part of the Army Air Corps (AAC), although Royal Air Force (RAF) pilots were used on occasion.[20]

 A small number of Horsa Mk IIs were obtained by the Royal Canadian Air Force (RCAF) and participated in evaluation trials which were held at CFB Gimli, Manitoba.
 Three of these survivors were purchased as surplus in the early 1950s and ended up in Matlock, Manitoba, where they were scrapped.[31]
 India also acquired a small number of Horsas for their own evaluation purposes.[29]
-Due to low surplus prices in the UK, many were bought and converted to travel trailers and vacation cottages.[32]
+Due to low surplus prices in the UK, many were bought and converted into trailers, sheds and even holiday cottages.[32]

 On 5 June 2004, as part of the 60th anniversary commemoration of D-Day, Prince Charles unveiled a replica Horsa on the site of the first landing at Pegasus Bridge and talked with Jim Wallwork, the first pilot to land the aircraft on French soil during D-Day.